 Sometimes we read a headline that sort of makes us stop and think, "Wait, really?
 That can't possibly be right."

 On other occasions, it's easy to tell straight away that you're reading fake news.
 Every once in a while, though, some headlines warrant further investigation to uncover the truth.
 This is where Information Fluency can be a big help.

 Do you want to help your students become successful online detectives in spotting fake news?
 Below are some useful tips for maneuvering through that ever-present minefield.

 Why is Spotting Fake News a Crucial Skill?

 A study published by the Stanford History Education Group revealed an alarming statistic.
 They discovered that over 80% of students couldn't tell real news from fake news on the Web.
 It's worth noting that both under-resourced poorer schools and wealthier ones with extensive research resources yielded the same results.

 Web stories can be made to appear as though they are important and supported by hard data.
-Good writing, enticing large-scale graphics, and share/like counters all indicate visually that an article is factual news.
-Unfortunately these aren't necessarily reliable indicators of a fact-based story.
+Good writing, enticing large-scale graphics, and share/like counters all indicate visually that an article is a factual news.
+Unfortunately, these aren't necessarily reliable indicators of a fact-based story.

 Check Your Sources

 There are many sources and authors out there who are not the definitive experts they claim to be.